FTX founder Sam Bankman-Fried: 'Look, I screwed up' - KTVZ

 By Allison Morrow, CNN Business

-Sam Bankman-Fried, the 30-year-old founder of a now-bankrupt crypto empire, said he “didn’t ever try to commit fraud on anyone.”
+Sam Bankman-Fried, the 30-year-old founder of the bankrupt crypto exchange FTX, said he “didn’t ever try to commit fraud on anyone,” while admitting he made mistakes as chief executive.

 Earlier in November, Bankman-Fried resigned as CEO of FTX after it and dozens of affiliated companies filed for bankruptcy in one of the most stunning corporate implosions ever.
-Almost overnight, Bankman-Fried’s multibillion-dollar personal fortune evaporated.
-And crypto firms with financial exposure to FTX have begun to buckle.
+Almost overnight, customers around the world were left scrambling to recover billions of funds that they’d deposited on the platform.
+Bankman-Fried’s own multibillion-dollar personal wealth evaporated.
+And crypto firms with financial exposure to FTX began to buckle.

 One of the key questions surrounding Bankman-Fried is whether FTX, his crypto exchange platform, misappropriated customer funds when it made loans to his hedge fund, Alameda.

-“I didn’t knowingly co-mingle funds,” he said.
+“I didn’t knowingly commingle funds,” he said.
 “I was frankly surprised by how big Alameda’s position was.”

 “Look, I screwed up,” he said.
 “I was CEO of FTX…I had a responsibility.”